hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/setting_allowed_txns.rst

    .. important::

-      If the genesis block was created with the first validator's key, and there are no other authorized users, you **must** run this procedure on the same node that created the genesis block, because the ``sawset proposal create`` command requires the private validator key from that node.
+      If the genesis block was created with the first validator's key, and there are no other :doc:`authorized users <adding_authorized_users>`, you **must** run this procedure on the same node that created the genesis block, because the ``sawset proposal create`` command requires the private validator key from that node.

 #.
 Use the ``sawset proposal create`` command to create and submit a batch of
    transactions that changes the allowed transaction types.